About me, Dave Clarke, writer of

 In 2002 I wrote a page on 'The Real USA' because the pandering to the US by Australian governments, both Labor and Liberal, sickened me.
 I wanted to show that much of what various US administrations had been up to was far from honourable.
 This was for a few years one of the most visited of my pages.
 With the election of Donald Trump the USA has certainly deteriorated further than its position in 2002.
 In 2020 Australian governments continue their shameful pandering to the USA.

 Early in 2004 I started writing my pages on wind power.
 (I had followed the development of wind and solar power with interest since before the construction of Australia's first wind farm at Esperance in 1987.)
-The aim of these particular pages is to give the facts, and make an effort to dispel the myths, about wind power.
+The aim of those particular pages was to give the facts, and make an effort to dispel the myths, about wind power.
 I am convinced that the greatest single threat facing the world in the early twenty-first century is climate change and one thing we can do to greatly slow climate change is to replace fossil fuel electricity generation with renewable energy as quickly as possible.
 In terms of achievement, I suspect that spreading the facts about wind power is the best thing I've ever done.

 A wind farm in Mid North South Australia